COVID's economic impact: Some devastated, others unscathed

 Together, the new and proposed warehouses will cover about 1.5 million square feet and employ more than 4,300 people, including delivery personnel.

-Nearly 40,000 people worked in warehousing and transportation in Nassau and Suffolk counties as of December, according to the Labor Department.
+More than 43,000 people worked in warehousing and transportation in Nassau and Suffolk counties as of January compared with 45,000 a year earlier, according to the Labor Department.

 REAL ESTATE